Agent Agreement – Terms and Conditions

 10.2.1 Articling Students and Paralegals

-Further to section 6.15, Agent Firms may employ Articling Students and Paralegals in accordance with applicable law society rules.
+Further to section 6.14, Agent Firms may employ Articling Students and Paralegals in accordance with applicable law society rules.
 The rate of pay for Articling Students and Paralegals is set out in the Criminal Prosecutions Fee Schedule.

-Articling Students and Paralegals are restricted to performing, under the supervision of the Principal, tasks or activities that require the application of legal skills, judgment, and experience acquired by professional training and practice (“legal value-added” input).
-While Agent Firms may require their Articling Students and Paralegals to perform secretarial or clerical tasks, they cannot bill for the time spent performing such administrative functions.
+Articling Students and Paralegals are restricted to performing, under the supervision of the Principal, tasks or activities that require the application of legal skills, judgment, and experience acquired by professional training and practice ("legal value-added" input).
+While Agent Firms may require their Articling Students and Paralegals to perform secretarial or clerical tasks, they cannot bill for the time spent performing such administrative tasks.

-10.2.2 Students and iCase Administrators
+10.2.2 Students and Administrators

-Tasks performed by Students are limited to those of an administrative nature and therefore are not billable, except for the purpose of returning files as stated in s.
-10.3.
-ICase Administrators should consult s.
-13.4 for allowable billings.
+Tasks performed by Students and Administrators are limited to those of an administrative nature, offer no added legal value, and therefore are not billable, except as stated in section 10.4.

 10.3 Billable Legal Services